Dikibe-23/customer-analytics/README.md

 - We were able identify the most active customers and customers who perhaps have left the business.
 - We also identified customer's monetary contribution to the total revenue of this business.

-## CHALLENGES
+## CHALLENGES & SOLUTIONS
 The main challenge we faced, was understanding the customer base and how the customer base evolves.

-## SOLUTION
-Continuous analysis of the customer data overtime to adjust my strategy.
+This challenge was mitigated by continuous analysis of the customer data overtime to adjust my strategy.

+## REFERENCES
+- Jalaj Thanaki, Samir Bhatia(2018) <i>'Machine Learning Solutions: Expert techniques to tackle complex machine learning problems using python.'</i>, India, Python-Packt Publishing.
+- Vivian S., Rismon H.S.(2022)<i>'Online Retail Clustering and Prediction using Machine Learning'</i> North Sumatera, Balige Publishing Ltd.
+- [Customer Segmentation in Python: A Practical Approach - KDnuggets] (https://www.kdnuggets.com/customer-segmentation-in-python-a-practical-approach)